-As a result of the change in company structure (Note 1), the Company's authorized share capital consists of the following:
+The Company's authorized share capital consists of the following:

 Common Shares

 Unlimited number of common shares without par value, with one voting right.

 Class A Preferred Shares

 Class A preferred shares, without par value, issuable in series.
 The number that may be issued is limited to not more than one-half of the number of common shares issued and outstanding at the time of the proposed issue of such Class A preferred shares.